 - 3.1.
 Punakaiki Fund has a primary objective of delivering shareholders significant returns over the medium to long term.
 The current target is to deliver five year rolling annual returns of at least 20% net to shareholders (after all costs, fees and fund-level taxes).
 We note that the Manager does not receive a performance fee unless an average annual return (subject to high-water mark thresholds) of at least 10% net to shareholders is generated. - 3.2.
 This level of return is expected to decline over time as Punakaiki Fund grows in size and its investments mature and have lower risk and return profiles.
-The Board will review this return target from time to time as the profile of Punakaiki Fund's portfolio changes. - 3.3.
-Punakaiki Fund also has an objective of becoming self-sufficient (i.e. not relying on raising new capital on an on-going basis) for meeting its expense obligations by 1 April 2024.
+The Board will review this return target from time to time as the profile of Punakaiki Fund's portfolio changes.

+3.3.
+Punakaiki Fund also has an objective of becoming self-sufficient (i.e. not relying on raising new capital on an on-going basis or selling its liquid investments to meet is expense obligations) by 1 April 2024.
 This will require Punakaiki Fund to invest in companies with a mix of strong short, medium and long term dividend flow prospects.